-It takes a long time to master them all, but it is not difficult to start learning them.
-Every part of Japanese culture has long history behind it, so you can learn Japanese history by learning about the culture.
+It takes a long time to master all Japanese traditions, but it is not difficult to start learning them.
+Every part of Japanese culture has a long history behind it, so you can learn Japanese history by learning about the culture.
 Also, most of them are something that we Japanese do only occasionally and they are something that we do only for special occasions.
 But we Japanese cherish our culture and we want to pass it down to our posterity.
 Therefore you can get to know more about Japan and Japanese people by learning Japanese traditional culture.

 Here are some Japanese traditional culture that you can start learning easily.
 You can join the lessons that are held regularly or the one-day lessons.

 Japanese tea ceremony is called “Sado” or “Cha no yu” in Japanese.
 It has a history lasting more than 1000 years.
 Japanese tea ceremony is not only traditional from the ceremony itself, but also from the architecture of the tea room or tea house with a luxurious Japanese garden.
 Normally Japanese tea ceremony is carried out with either matcha or sencha green tea.
 You might be familiar with matcha, as it is famous from matcha lattes.
 Matcha is a powder made from gyokuro green tea, and sencha is tea leaf.

 Japanese tea ceremony has two schools.
 One is called Omote senke, and the other is called Ura senke.
 There are some differences in the manners of the two styles, but the biggest difference is how to hold the tea cup (chawan in Japanese) and how to drink the tea